MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 : During this phase, the Caretaker is invulnerable.
 : The Caretaker occasionally glows yellow - he can be damaged in a limited capacity on his glowing portions.
 : If the boss reaches the obelisk before all 9 glyphs are resolved, the raid wipes - acting as a timer for each floor's mechanic phase.
-: While unstunned, he periodically sends out lingering projectiles, that will home in on a random player after an obelisk has resolved an offering or by some unknown additional condition - these can be killed.
+: While unstunned, he periodically sends out lingering projectiles, known as Resonant Suns, that will home in on a random player after an obelisk has resolved an offering or by some unknown additional condition - these can be killed.
+Taking damage from one of these projectiles will inflict PD and does medium damage.
 : While unstunned, The Caretaker will also passively use abomination zaps on whoever has aggro.
 : After the obelisk offerings are completed, he will no longer stomp or use Caretaker's Gaze until the next mechanic phase.

 ### Statuses
 **Stunned**

 : Periodically (?) or when Caretaker gazes, his face will glow yellow for 5 seconds or until taking enough damage, roughly 2000 at 1530 power.
 If his face is broken, his backpack will then glow for 5 seconds.
-When the backpack takes enough damage, he releases ~6 projectiles and will be stunned for 5 seconds.
+When the backpack takes enough damage, he releases ~6 Suns and will be stunned for 5 seconds.
 If any part naturally stops glowing, the stun progress is lost and must be restarted.

 **Caretaker's Gaze**